Lyr111c/lyr111c/README.md

 # LY / lyric

 Data Science master's student at Beijing Institute of Technology.
-B.Sc. in Statistics with a minor in Artificial Intelligence.
+//B.Sc. in Statistics with a minor in Artificial Intelligence.

 ## Current Focus